elliejs/spaceGame-II/readme.md

   - [ ] user keymaps for Colemak, Dvorak, etc
   - [ ] save-states for location, health, inventory, etc
 - [ ] Friend sharing and waypointing
+- [ ] Speed Optimizations
+  - [ ] hoist as many constants to compile time as possible